The Time Traveler's Wife (film): Music

 The score to The Time Traveler's Wife was composed by Mychael Danna, who recorded his score with the Hollywood Studio Symphony at the Ocean Way Studios during the fall of 2008.
 The movie repeatedly features the musical theme of an old German hymn, "Es ist ein Ros entsprungen", whose familiar harmonization was written by German composer Michael Praetorius.
 This is heard just prior to the early car accident, is played at holiday gatherings, and is otherwise interwoven into the score.
 The trailer featured the song "Broken", by Lifehouse, which is in the film and the promotional music video.
-A television commercial for the film featured the song "Show Me What I'm Looking For", by Carolina Liar, although it was not included within the soundtrack.
+A television commercial for the film featured the song "Show Me What I'm Looking For", by Carolina Liar, although it was not included in the soundtrack.
 The film also features a cover of Joy Division's "Love Will Tear Us Apart", performed by Canadian indie rock band Broken Social Scene.

 The official motion picture soundtrack was released as a download on August 11, 2009, by New Line Records.
 A CD version was released by Decca Records, but is generally only available from vendors outside the United States.

 Soundtrack

 Additional songs

-There were three songs appearing in the film, but not included with the release of the soundtrack.
+The film had three songs not included in the release of the soundtrack.